 In addition to the ten states where marijuana is completely legal, 23 states allow for medicinal marijuana use.
 In 12 other states, marijuana is still illegal.
 Some states have also “decriminalized” marijuana, and similar legislation has been passed eliminating criminal penalties for CBD.

 As an aside, federal law supersedes state laws according to the Supremacy Clause, but the federal government and the DEA rarely interfere with matters involving marijuana/cannabis use.

-In states such as Texas, Indiana, Kentucky, Tennessee, and Kansas, CBD oil made from hemp or with less than .03% THC is legal.
+In states such as Texas, Indiana, Kentucky, Tennessee, and Kansas, CBD oil made from hemp (with less than .03% THC) is legal.
 In Ohio, only CBD oils sold from licensed dispensaries are considered legal.

-If you are looking into any CBD products, it would be wise to review your state’s specific laws on CBD.
+If you are looking into any CBD products, we would advise that you review your state’s specific laws on CBD.